Naturally Daily

 A potential PTSD patient may experience the following symptoms:

-• Re-experiencing the traumatic events through flashbacks, bad dreams, negative and scary thoughts.
-To have a fast-paced heart and sweating heavily while re-experiencing the trauma.
+• Re-experiencing the traumatic events through flashbacks, bad dreams, and negative and scary thoughts.
+To have a fast-paced heart and sweat heavily while re-experiencing the trauma.

 • You are avoiding the places, objects, incidents, people, thoughts, and feelings that are related to traumatic events.

-• To be afraid and frightened easily, to lose temper all of a sudden, and feeling at the edge all the time.
+• To be afraid and frightened easily, to lose temper all of a sudden, and to feel at the edge all the time.

 • Losing interest in relationships and life in general.